 Heritage Center historic buildings are open for Third Sunday Open house and special events only.
 And you can feel free to explore the grounds while visiting the museum.

-What’s your favorite place in downtown Frisco?
+What’s your favorite place and the best things to do in downtown Frisco?

 Go here to find your piece of Frisco ⬇️